Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Methodology

 \section{Methodology}

 In this section, we present a framework for the quantification of uncertainties in the discovery of material constitutive models.
 The method is based on the distillation of a joint distribution over the parameters of a sparse constitutive model from \ac{GP} posteriors of stress-deformation functions.
-First, we recapitulate the basics of hyperelastic constitutive modeling, define a general model library for \acp{SEF} that covers both linear and non-linear models for isotropic and anisotropic materials, and introduce the notation used in this paper.
-Second, we present the four-step framework for distilling a joint distribution of material parameters from the \ac{GP} posteriors and further elaborate on the individual steps in more detail.
+First, we state the problem to be solved and present our solution approach.
+Second, we recapitulate the basics of hyperelastic constitutive modeling, define a general hyperelastic model library for \acp{SEF} that covers both isotropic and anisotropic materials, and introduce the notation used in this paper.
+Finally, we present the four-step framework for distilling a joint distribution of material parameters from the \ac{GP} posteriors and further elaborate on the individual steps in more detail.